davidbierbauer/simplesite/README.txt

-This is a simple web application for publishing static websites with RingoJS.
+This is a simple web app for publishing static websites with RingoJS.
 Most files are served as-is except for Markdown files (.md) which are converted to HTML on the fly.